 What You Need to Start (Spoiler: Not Much)

 The magic of bodyweight trainings is that actually, you do not require any equipment.
-Use a yoga mat, but, in case you do not have it, use whatever you have.
-Otherwise, a hand towel on the floor is okay.
-Also see that the room be empty of furniture and clutter to move freely.
+Use a yoga mat, but, in case you do not have that, use whatever you have.
+Otherwise, a hand towel on the floor is ok too.
+Also make sure that the room is empty of furniture and clutter to allow you to move freely.

-You could also like to have a water bottle, a clock (your phone will suit perfectly), and the outfit that is comfortable to work out in.
+You may also like to have your water bottle, a clock (your phone will do), and an outfit that is comfortable to work out in.
 That’s it.
 No expectations, no hindrances.

 The Best Time to Work Out Is Yours

 Time is important as well.
-Others like doing the exercise in the mornings in order to have a good start to the day.
+Others like doing exercise in the morning in order to have a good start to the day.
 Some prefer to release their stress by moving around in the evening.
 The optimal workout time is when there is a likelihood you will work out.

 Warm-Up: The Five Minutes That Make a Difference